ChrisFichman/CSCI3155Paper/Presentation_wip.md

 - The "Ballmer Peak":
 	- It really does exist!
 	- Remeber Windows ME?
-	- Jim does!

-# What the  is Statically Nested Scoping? #
+# What is Statically Nested Scoping? #

 Let's start with an example: